nicky-code/News-API/README.md

 ## Code scaffolding
 Run python3.6 manage.py server when you want to implement the features we have just have been testing.

+## Running unittests
+Run python3.6 plus test file where you are adding the test function.